|num||The numeric value to be validated. It can be a numeric or string value, a variable name, or any valid ObjectScript expression.|

 The $NORMALIZE function validates num and returns the normalized form of num.
-It performs rounding (or truncation) of fractional digits using the scale parameter.
-You can use the scale parameter to round a real number to a specified number of fractional digits, to round a real number to an integer, or to truncate a real number to an integer.
+It performs rounding (or truncation) of fractional digits using the scale argument.
+You can use the scale argument to round a real number to a specified number of fractional digits, to round a real number to an integer, or to truncate a real number to an integer.

 After rounding, $NORMALIZE removes trailing zeros from the return value.
 For this reason, the number of fractional digits returned may be less than the number specified in scale, as shown in the following example: